NEW! Display Product Variations on Separate Rows in a WooCommerce Table

 - Instead of displaying product variations in a table, you can let customers click through to the single product page.
 Then, they can view and select variations, and add to the cart as usual.

-Case study: First kitchens WooCommerce variations table
+Case studies: Real sites using a WooCommerce variations table

 Does it work with lazy load?